 Withdrawing from Classes

 Students considering withdrawal from classes should consult the Financial Aid Office prior to initiating the withdrawal process.
 Withdrawal can have a significant impact on institutional charges, a current financial aid award, as well as future financial aid eligibility (see the Satisfactory Academic Progress Policy).
-Complete financial aid regulations concerning withdrawals and the Return of Title IV Funds Policy may be obtained from the Financial Aid Office.

 Also, students who fail all classes during a term will be reviewed to determine if the failure was due to not attending the class.
 Students who stopped attending classes before the end of the term will be treated as an unofficial withdrawal.